 Veterinary partnership: open communication for better care

 Your cats have an acute sense of smell and rely heavily on olfactory cues to navigate their world.
-You should manage their environment to be scent-friendly for optimal comfort.
+You should manage your cat home to be scent-friendly for optimal comfort.

 Calming pheromones: natural stress relief